HL7/cql-ig/input/pages/using-cql.md

 Patient.gender.value = 'female'
 ```

-To facilitate comparison by authors, these primitives can be implicitly converted to CQL primitive types, and the FHIRHelpers library (typically generated alongside the ModelInfo) defines these implicit conversions.
+To facilitate comparison by authors, these primitives can be implicitly converted to CQL primitive types, and the FHIRHelpers library (generated alongside the ModelInfo) defines these implicit conversions.
 See the [CQF Common](http://fhir.org/guides/cqf/common) implementation guide for a complete FHIR ModelInfo as well as FHIRHelpers library representing the FHIR specification.

 #### ModelInfo Libraries